Bryteog/Brain-Tumor-Classification/README.md

 The model predicted 758 of 854 images correctly when run on a separate directory of tumor images.

 Running any of the 'main' files works.
+##### The second version consists of the model, dataset, utils, train and inference files.